leonjohan3/application-configuration-store-cicd/getLatestConfig/README.md

 Go command line utility to get the latest configuration (e.g. application.yaml), based on the application and environment names, from AWS AppConfig.

 # Background
-This standalone command line utility can be used e.g. in the Java Spring Boot startup script (in the Dockerfile) to get the latest configuration (e.g. application.yaml) like this:
+This standalone command line utility can be used e.g. in the Java Spring Boot startup script (in the Dockerfile if using Docker) to get the latest configuration
+(e.g. application.yaml) like this:
 ```bash
 #!/bin/bash